HeroesToolChest/HeroesDataParser/README.md

 > [!NOTE]
 > Although it is allowed to format _from_ and _to_ any gamestring format types, some conversions are not reversible or may not produce the expected result.
 >
-> For example, if a file with gamestrings in `RawText` format is converted to `PlainText`, the gamestrings cannot be converted back to `RawText` since the necessary information (such as color tags and scaling data) is lost during the conversion.
+> For example, if a file with gamestrings in `RawText` format is converted to `PlainText`, the gamestrings cannot be converted back to `RawText` since the necessary information (such as xml tags and scaling data) is lost during the conversion.
 > Likewise, converting from `ColoredText` to `ColoredTextWithScaling` will not add scaling data since that information is not present in the `ColoredText` format.
 >
 > This command is therefore best used to convert from `RawText` to any other format.